The First State Approved & Regulated Private Occupational

 MIR Research Clinic for evaluation in reflex

 applications.
-Above K1 (Solar Plexus) is
+Above K1 (Solar Plexus) of

-irradiated at 1400 milliwatts.
+Dr. Obes is irradiated at 1400 milliwatts.

 "Never let